scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 These points reflect the imperfect state of available language models.
 We suggest how to cope with these limitations while improving productivity.

-First, the rate at which you speak is an important variable.
+First, the rate at which one speaks is a crucial variable.
-If you speak too slowly a voice trigger that is a compound word, your words may not be interpreted as the intended voice trigger.
+If you speak too slowly the words in a voice trigger that is a compound word, your words may not be interpreted as the intended voice trigger.
-Instead, the individual words will be printed to the screen.
+Instead, the individual words will be printed on the screen.
-On the other hand, if you speak too quickly, you may get ahead of the language model and it may stall.
+On the other hand, if one speaks too quickly, one may get ahead of the language model, which may stall.
-If the plugin is not responding, it is best to restart your connection with the language model by inactivating the plugin and restarting it.
+If the plugin is not responding, it is best to restart your connection with the language model by inactivating and restarting the plugin.
 I can generally dictate three to seven paragraphs before the software falls behind and halts.

-Second,  the language model may have a difficult time with a specific words or phrases.
+Second,  the language model may have difficulty with specific words or phrases.
 This is a common experience, which is rectified by using text replacements.
 A difficult-to-interpret word or phrase may cause the language model to return a series of alternate words or phrases that were not intended.
-The solution to this problem is to map these alternate phrases to the desired phrase to ensure that it is returned correctly.
+The solution to this problem is to map these alternate phrases to the desired phrase to ensure it is returned correctly.
-Invariably, some of your mappings may get invoked when not intended.
+Invariably, some of one's mappings may get invoked when not intended.
 This event is rare enough to be tolerated.
-The large language models are not perfect, and these sorts of difficulties are still widespread.
+The large language models are imperfect, and these difficulties are still widespread.
-It is expected that over the next several years the language models will improve further and that these difficulties will become less common.
+It is expected that over the next several years the language models will continue to evolve and improve, making these difficulties less common.
-Nonetheless, the ability to map the alternate phrases to the desired phrase demonstrates the great value of being able to use text replacements to get the desired outcome.
+Nonetheless, the ability to map the alternate phrases to the desired phrase demonstrates the great value of using text replacements to achieve the desired outcome.

 Third, language models vary quite a bit in terms of their requirements for an excellent microphone.
-Newer language models often can accurately transcribe your words using the internal microphone that comes with your laptop or desktop computer.
+Newer language models can often accurately transcribe your words using the internal microphone from your laptop or desktop computer.
-A high quality external microphone may not be required, contrary to the prevailing advice in some quarters.
+Contrary to the prevailing advice in some quarters, a high-quality external microphone may not be required.
 The microphone in our 2018 MacBook Pro works well with Voice In Plus.

-Fouth, you can inadvertantly change the case of words while dictating in Voice In Plus.
+Fourth, one can inadvertantly change the case of words while dictating in Voice In Plus.
-To switch back to the default case, you need to navigate to the options page and select the text transform button to open a GUI that lets you set the case globally.
+To switch back to the default case, one need to navigate to the options page and select the text transform button to open a GUI that lets you set the case globally.
-This event occurs about one every 100 hours of dictation.
+This event occurs about once every 100 hours of dictation.

-Fifth, a related problem is the inadvertent activation of other voice computing software on your computer.
+Fifth, a related problem is the inadvertent activation of other voice computing software on one's computer.
-For example, once in about 100 hours of dictation, I will say a phrase that resembles `Hey, Siri`.
+For example, once in about 100 hours of dictation, one will say a phrase that resembles `Hey, Siri`.
 *Siri* will then respond.
-One solution is to inactivate *Siri* so that it cannot respond to your speach.
+One solution is to inactivate *Siri* so that it cannot respond to one's speach.

 These caveats are minor annoyances.
-We think that the productivity gains out wiegh the disruptions caused by these annoyances.
+We think that productivity gains out of the disruptions caused by these annoyances.

 ### Common hazards when voice computing

-In my year of using voice control every day, I have encountered two kinds of  mishaps.
+In our year of using voice control daily, we have encountered two mishaps.
-First, I have accidentally recorded a conversation when someone walked into my office while doing computing.
+First, we have accidentally recorded a conversation when someone walked into my office while doing computing.
-If I fail to turn off the ASR software, bits of our conversation are recorded at the positon of the mouse cursor.
+If we fail to turn off the ASR software, bits of our conversation are recorded at the mouse cursor's position.
 This inserted text has to be deleted later.
-This is a bigger problem when a code file or code cell is being edited.
+This is a bigger problem when editing a code file or code cell.
 The injection of unwanted words can introduce bugs that take time to remove.

 Second, some ASR software may become activated upon restarting the computer.
-If their state is overlooked, words from your speeh, a YouTube video, or a Zoom meeting can be converted into computer commands that get executed in unintended ways.
+If their state is overlooked, words from one's speech, a YouTube video, or a Zoom meeting can be converted into computer commands that get executed in unintended ways.
-If this occurs in the middle of a Zoom meeting, this can be embarrassing.
+It can be embarrassing if it occurs in the middle of a Zoom meeting.
-Also, two voice-control software can activated at the same time and speach can be transcribed twice in the text area.
+Also, two voice-control software can be activated simultaneously, and the speech will be transcribed twice in the text area.

 ### Future directions

-One future direction is to build out the libraries of voice-triggered snippets that have been developed to date.
+One future direction is to build out the libraries of voice-triggered snippets that have been developed.
-Another direction includes the development of a method of facilitating voice stops, in analogy to tab stops in code snippets for advanced text editors.
+Another direction includes developing a method for facilitating voice stops analogous to tab stops in code snippets for advanced text editors.
-These voice stops would advance the cursor to alll sites that should be considered for edting to customize the code snippet for the problem at hand.
+These voice stops would advance the cursor to all sites that should be considered for editing to customize the code snippet for the problem.
-The other related advance would be the mirroring of the parameter values at identical voice stops.
+The other related advance would be mirroring the parameter values at identical voice stops.